ArnaudBuchholz/training-functions-stub/ref/us1/README.md

 ### User Story 1

-As a developer, I want to replace a function with a new one that will allow me to monitor its use
+As a developer, I want to substitute a function with a new one in order to monitor its use

 ## Acceptance criteria